reyemDarnok/active-learning/README.md

 This script runs the defined runs on the BHPC.
 This primarily makes sense for larger runs as a single PELMO run requires about 30 CPU seconds and a bhpc instance requires about 10 minutes to start and is billed for at least an hour.
-For larger runs however the BHPC can start several 96 core machines, which will greatly reduce the calculation time over smaller instances and, as long as the time remains above one our, reduce the cost as larger ec2 instances have less proportional overhead while maintaining the same cost per core.
+For larger runs however, the BHPC can start several 96 core machines, which will greatly reduce the calculation time over smaller instances and, as long as the time remains above one our, reduce the cost as larger ec2 instances have less proportional overhead while maintaining the same cost per core.